cdluminate/my-overlay/usage.md

 To remove the MKL candidate or any other customized library, just remove the corresponding files under `/etc/env.d/blas/` and `/etc/env.d/lapack/` directories, then select some other candidates.
+Note, the `sci-libs/mkl-rt::gentoo` can do all the above steps for you.

 Authors, Acknowledgement, Credits
 ==================================